matthew-shaw/matthew-shaw.github.io/docs/blog/posts/predictability-paradox.md

 ## The Estimation Theatre

-Nowhere is the Predictability Paradox more visible than in the industry's obsession with estimation and detailed planning.
+Nowhere is the predictability paradox more visible than in the industry's obsession with estimation and detailed planning.
 The management triad relies heavily on sizing, story points, velocity charts, and planning poker to manage risk.
 Again, they do this because the wider organisation demands a roadmap, not because they enjoy administrative overhead.

 But as proponents of the #NoEstimates movement, like Allen Holub, have long pointed out, estimating complex knowledge work is fundamentally flawed.
 [Estimation is mostly waste](what-matters.md).
 We treat software engineering like bricklaying, assuming that if one brick takes a minute, ten thousand bricks take ten thousand minutes.
 But we are not laying bricks; we are discovering solutions to previously unsolved problems.

-This creates the "Estimation Theatre".
-We force engineers to sit in lengthy planning sessions, arguing whether a deeply lossy Jira ticket is a 5 or an 8.
-This ritual provides absolutely zero value to the end user.
-It does not make the software better, it does not ship it faster, and it certainly does not mitigate risk.
+This creates the estimation theatre, where we force engineers to sit in lengthy planning sessions, arguing whether a deeply lossy Jira ticket is a 5 or an 8.
+This ritual provides zero value to the end user.
+It does not improve the software.
+It does not make delivery faster.
+It does not meaningfully reduce risk.
 What it does is create a false sense of security for the management layer.

 Worse still, when these collective guesses inevitably collide with reality, they are suddenly treated as commitments.
 The resulting pressure forces teams to cut corners, generating yet more technical debt.
-If we simply broke work down into the smallest possible understandable pieces and counted them, we would achieve the exact same statistical predictability without wasting hours on collective guessing.
+If we simply broke work down into the smallest possible understandable pieces and counted them, we would achieve more reliable forecasting through smaller batch sizes and shorter feedback loops.

 ## Context Over Coordination